U.S. flag

 What are the side effects of antidepressants?

 Like all medications, antidepressants can have side effects.
-Over half of all people who take antidepressants have side effects.
+Over half of all people who use antidepressants report experiencing side effects.
 They usually occur during the first few weeks of treatment and are less common later on.

-Whether or not someone has side effects, which side effects they have, and how frequent they are will depend on the drug, the dose used, and whether they have just started taking it or have been taking it for some time.
+Whether or not someone has side effects, which side effects they have, and how frequent they are will also depend on the drug and the dose used.
 And everyone reacts slightly differently to drugs too.
 The risk of side effects increases if you are also taking other medication.
 One of the drugs may make the side effects of the other worse.
 These kinds of drug interactions are common in older people and people with chronic illnesses who are taking several different kinds of medication.

 Some side effects are more common with particular drugs: